Our lines are currently open,

 Plate Materials and Background Requirements

 Number plates must be manufactured using approved materials and colour schemes.
-The front plate must display black characters on a white reflective background, while the rear plate must use black characters on yellow.

 Manufacturing Standards: BS AU 145e Explained